seanie12/mrqa/README.md

 # Domain-agnostic Question-Answering with Adversarial Training

-Implementation of our paper ["Domain-agnostic Question-Answering with Adversarial Training"](https://arxiv.org/abs/1910.09342) which is accepted by EMNLP-IJCNLP 2019 MRQA Workshop.
+Code for our paper ["Domain-agnostic Question-Answering with Adversarial Training"](https://arxiv.org/abs/1910.09342) which is accepted by EMNLP-IJCNLP 2019 MRQA Workshop.

 ## Data Preparation